 Do Ragdolls Shed A Lot?

+Did you know?
 Ragdolls will typically grow thicker hair before or in winter and then they will start to shed a lot during spring to get rid of all that excess fur they grew.
-The shedding season for a Ragdoll will typically be in spring, when they shed the most.

 Your Ragdoll's shedding can also differ depending on the climate.
 If you live in a warm climate, you may experience more shedding since your cat will try to cool themselves.
 So expect to see patches of fur here and there but expect a lot more when shedding season hits.